jasanchez97/universe/readme.md

 ## Acknowledgments

-  - Hat tip to anyone whose code is used
-  - Inspiration
-  - etc
+  - For the wonderful teaching staff I have
+  - Inspiration for making my own game that I want to develop in the future, not far away